gpdowney/lightweightLSAT/pages/fundamentals/pitfalls.md

 That's a Knowledge takeaway, and not a very useful one.

+Or you tell yourself something vague like:

 > Read more carefully.

-Were you trying to read recklessly?
+But were you trying to read recklessly?

 A Lazy Takeaway is UNKIND.
-You'd never give a friend such vague and judgmental advice.
+You'd never give a friend such unhelpful and judgmental advice.

+In contrast, a Helpful Takeaway is KIND and CONCRETE.
 A Helpful Takeaway CHANGES YOUR BEHAVIOR.
-A Helpful takeaway is KIND and CONCRETE.
 It tells you exactly how to behave and when to behave that way.

 ## Memorize everything you can

 Pitfall #3: You have no System or, worse, a jumbled System.

 On a Knowledge test, everything needs to be memorized.
-On the LSAT, that's clearly impossible.
+But you can't memorize most of the LSAT.
+You can learn how to draw common logic games, but you can't know which ones will show up on your actual test.
+You can learn the famous flaws, but every LR question will be new, so you also need to be able to spot flaws in unfamiliar contexts.

-Some react to this impossibility by abandoning any hope of a System.
-These [cowboys][2] will rely on their guts and intuitions.
+Some studiers react to this difficulty by abandoning any hope of developing a System.
+Let's call these studiers without any Systems [Cowboys][2] because they rely on their guts and intuitions.
 They reinvent the wheel every time.

-Others react by doubling-down.
-These Knights vainly hope to accumulate enough knowledge to protect themselves.
-But this complex and heavy armor only weighs them down.
+Other studiers react by doubling-down.
+Let's call them Knights.
+The Knights try to make armor out of knowledge *about* the Test.
+They hope to protect themselves from the whims of the test by accumulating knowledge.
+They study endlessly, reading all the books, learning everything about the Test, but never asking whether any of that knowledge actually helps.
+As their knowledge accumulates, it becomes like a complex and heavy suit of armor.
+The Knight is weighed down by their knowledge.

+You need to find a balance between these two approaches.
+You need a system.
+You need to learn a reliable system that corrects your bad intuitions.
+You need to memorize the common patterns so that you can spot them effortlessly.
+But too much system will weigh you down.
+Too much knowledge will get in the way of your good intuitions.

 Here are three suggestions to find the balance:

+1. Memorize Knowledge and Practice Skills.
+For example, memorize the [Fact Keywords][9].
+And then practice spotting them in the wild.
-1. Make a [flashcard][3] for everything that feels easy.
+1. Make a [flashcard][3] for everything you learn here that feels easy.
 So that it stays easy.
 1. Memorizing happens after understanding.
-If you understand something, you should be able to simplify it.
-Simple ideas in your own words are easier to memorize.
+And keep flashcards simple.
+If you can't simplify, then you haven't understood.
+Plus, simple ideas in your own words are easier to memorize.
 1. Test your knowledge against the Test.
-Revise or discard anything that does not help you.
+Revise or discard any knowledge or skill that does not help you.

 ## The Timer is a teacher, not a judge

 Pitfall #4: You fear the Timer's judgment.

 You always practice at full speed.
 Or you never time yourself.

-These are signs of the same mistaken belief: that being able to finish an LSAT section in time is an accurate reflection of your intelligence or worth.
+Always timing yourself and avoiding the timer are both signs of the same mistaken belief: that being able to finish an LSAT section in time is an accurate reflection of your intelligence or worth.

-It is not.
+The LSAT is not a measure of your intelligence or worth.
 I promise.

 Do not let the Test control how you spend your time.
-Not in practice, or on Test Day.
+Not in practice.
+Not on Test Day.

 Ignore the timer when you're learning a new process.
-Give yourself space to figure it out.
+Give yourself space to try out new ideas.

-Use the timer to gather information:
+When you do set a timer, use the time to gather information:

 - Use the objectivity of a [count-up timer][4] to see where you spend time.
 - Use the [pressure][5] of a count-down timer to reveal what's not automatic (or necessary) in your process.